jakky1/webview_win_floating/BREAKING_CHANGES.md

 ## NavigationDelegate.onWebResourceError

 In the old version of `webview_flutter` package only supported `onWebResourceError`.
 However, the newer versions of `webview_flutter` introduced `onHttpError` and `onSslAuthError`.
+As a result:
-As a result, certain web errors that previously triggered `onWebResourceError`, such as `404 Not Found` and `expired SSL certificate` errors, will now call `onHttpError` and `onSslAuthError` instead.
+* certain web errors that previously triggered `onWebResourceError`, such as `404 Not Found` and `expired SSL certificate` errors, will now call `onHttpError` and `onSslAuthError` instead.
+* Any non-ssl error and non-http error, such as `hostname not found` and `connect timeout`, still call `onWebResourceError`.